 Don't rub or scratch the skin.
-This can aggravate the symptoms and cause infection
+This can aggravate the symptoms and cause infection.

 Use a moisturizer that prevents the loss of moisture into the air.
-Ointments that are greasy are the best, but you may prefer creams.
+Ointments that are greasy are best, but you may prefer creams.

-Cortisone creams may help dry, itchy skin
+Try cortisone creams.
+They may help dry, itchy skin.